Mental health problems can be more common amongst autistic people, compared to the general population.

 What can help?

-There is no single strategy that works for those affected by ASD and eating disorders.
-Where autism is a factor, treatment will depend on the presentation of eating disorder symptoms and the person’s level of ASD.
-Variations in ability across the spectrum, from high functioning to non-verbal, are important points to consider when determining what is the best course of support.
-Given that inflexibility is associated with ASD, the persistent nature of eating disorder symptoms, and in some instances, poor introspection, therapeutic approaches need to be adapted to accommodate these challenges.
-It is preferable that clinicians providing treatment have knowledge of both ASD and eating disorders.
+There is no single strategy that works for autistic people with eating disorders.
+Where autism is a factor, treatment will depend on the presentation of eating disorder symptoms and the person’s experience of being autistic.
+Variations in ability across the spectrum are important points to consider when determining what is the best course of support.
+Given that inflexibility is associated with autism, the persistent nature of eating disorder symptoms, and in some instances, poor introspection, therapeutic approaches need to be adapted to accommodate these challenges.
+It is preferable that clinicians providing treatment have knowledge of both autism and eating disorders.

 Resources that may help: